nstielau/cucumber-varnishtest/README.md

 To run, simply run `cucumber` from this directory.

-You can write your own scenarios in a .feature file
+You can use your own VCL and write your own features in a .feature file.

 ```
 ±  |master ✗| → cucumber